Mordlust

-Mordlust – Verbrechen und ihre Hintergründe (Bloodlust – Crimes and Their Backgrounds) is a German true crime podcast hosted by journalists Paulina Krasa and Laura Wohlers.
+Mordlust: Verbrechen und ihre Hintergründe ("Bloodlust: Crimes and Their Backgrounds") is a German true crime podcast hosted by journalists Paulina Krasa and Laura Wohlers.
 Since its launch on 17 July 2018, new episodes were released every two weeks until 17 January 2024, when the releases switched to a weekly schedule.

 History

 The two hosts had already worked together as TV journalists and were friends privately.
 As fans of the true crime genre, they had listened to many podcasts themselves and decided to start Mordlust due to a lack of comparable German-language content.

 From episode 13 to episode 85, Mordlust was available for three years through Funk, the content network operated by ARD and ZDF, making it part of Germany’s public broadcasting system.
 Clemens Schröder and Jella Ritzen were part of the production team and produced the podcast together with the two hosts for Funk, on behalf of ZDF.
 This division of labor was intended to give Krasa and Wohlers more time for research and for social media platforms such as Instagram, while remaining ad-free.
 In episode 85, released in 2021, they announced their separation from Funk.

-Since episode 86, published on 5 January 2022, the two hosts have included advertisements in each episode.
+Since episode 86, published on 5 January 2022, advertisements have been included in each episode.

 In 2023, Mordlust won the German Podcast Award in the category Publikumspreis Wissen (Audience Award in the category of Knowledge).